Project

 camp.budget_amount AS campaign_budget,

-COALESCE(a.asset_count, 0) AS assets_used,
+COALESCE(f.intent_score, 0) AS zoominfo_intent_score,

 -- Calculated metrics